KDE/kitinerary/README.md

 The entry point for data extraction is KItinerary::ExtractorEngine.

 There's a number of built-in generic extractors for the following cases:
-* The various ticket barcode types (IATA, UIC 918.3/9, ERA FCB, ERA SSB).
+* The various ticket barcode types (IATA, UIC 918.3/9, DOSIPAS, ERA FCB, ERA SSB).
 * Structured data in JSON-LD or XML microdata format included in HTML documents or iCal events.
 * PDF flight boarding passes.
 * Apple Wallet passes for flights, trains or events.